Carl Hooper: Post-retirement

 Since the late 1990s, while still playing for West Indies, Hooper and his wife Constance have lived in Adelaide in South Australia.
 He has invested in various businesses in Australia and overseas, completed a level three coaching accreditation with Cricket Australia in 2010, and has been involved with the South Australia Cricket Association as well as coaching overseas.
 He has also worked as a cricket commentator.

 In May 2011 Hooper was appointed as the batting coach of the West Indies High Performance Centre located at the University of the West Indies at Cave Hill.
 At the time he disclosed "The amount of talent I am seeing here has surprised me.
 I was away [from West Indies] for a while and you would see the game on television, but now that you get close and actually see the guys playing it is clear there is still a lot of talent around".
 Hooper also opined that "Having an 'academy' is a great thing for West Indies cricket.

-During 2014 he was appointed coach of Caribbean Premier League side Antigua Hawksbills before becoming the head coach of Guyana Amazon Warriors in January 2015.
+During 2014 he was appointed coach of Caribbean Premier League team Antigua Hawksbills before becoming the head coach of Guyana Amazon Warriors in January 2015.